OrgFlow/docs/content/overview/download-and-installation.md

 ### Docker Image

 Our official [orgflow/cli](https://hub.docker.com/r/orgflow/cli) Docker images are ideal for automation scenarios.
-Most CI/CD tool support running workflows or processes within a container, and we would recommend taking this approach with automation when you can.
+Most CI/CD tools support running workflows or processes within a container, and we would recommend taking this approach with automation when you can.

 Of course, you could also use the Docker image locally on your own device, but this would come with an overhead of waiting for the container to be spun up, as well as additional configuration steps that you may have to perform.